Major Property/Casualty Insurance Programs

 Collision coverage is optional for University vehicles and may be requested through the Risk Management Office at the discretion of the operating unit.
 This coverage is mandatory for any vehicles on loan to Purdue.

 For United States travel, Purdue insures the physical damage and liability exposure for vehicles rented by staff traveling on approved University business.
 Collision damage coverage should not be purchased within the United States from the rental company, as it is not a reimbursable expense.
 For international travel rentals, full insurance coverage should be secured directly from the rental agency.
 This is a reimbursable expense.
-Employees are encouraged to use National and Enterprise Car Rental whenever possible since, under the Big Ten Agreement, they provide coverage for damage to the rental vehicle and auto liability at no extra charge to the customer.
+Employees are encouraged to use National and Enterprise Car Rental whenever possible since, under the Big Ten Agreement, they provide coverage for damage to the rental vehicle and auto liability at no extra charge to the customer, in the U. S. only.
 You can find out more information about this program at http://www.purdue.edu/travel/Transportation/Car/national.htm.

 If physical damage loss is the result of an accident which occurs on a public thoroughfare or is due to theft or other criminal act, follow the procedures outlined above for reporting to the appropriate law enforcement authority.